 It’s All in the Focus

 Certainly some outward actions do have a positive impact on our inner environment and how we feel.
-For example, going to the gym can be experienced as valuing one’s health, which leads to feelings of kindness and appreciation for one’s body.
-However, we can also be motivated by “should’s” and self-judgment, for example, “I’m not taking good enough care of myself and I don’t like the way I look so I should work out more.”
-The later is an example of why most resolutions do not stick, because we are coming from a place of lack, of self-criticism, or of feeling bad about ourselves.
+For example, going to the gym can be experienced as valuing one’s health, which leads to feelings of kindness and appreciation for one’s body, not to mention the uptick in happy brain chemicals.
+However, we can also be motivated by “should’s” and self-judgment.
+For example, “I’m not taking good enough care of myself and I don’t like the way I look so I should work out more.”
+This is an example of why most resolutions do not stick, because we are coming from a place of lack, of self-criticism, or of feeling bad about ourselves.
 When this negative state is our internal reality the outer is bound to reflect it eventually, no matter how much effort we put into changing our circumstances.

 Though change is bi-directional and interconnected, in general it is more effective when the inner change precedes the outer.
 This ensures that the shift in outer action and behavior is more sustainable, because instead of coming from a “should,” which is inherently self-aggressive, it can naturally flow from a new state of mind and a new sense of self.